 - The service had clear systems to keep people safe and safeguarded from abuse. - The service conducted risk assessments.
 It had a number of safety policies which were regularly reviewed.
 These policies were accessible to all staff. - The service had systems to safeguard vulnerable adults and children from abuse.
 The Chief Clinical Officer was the designated safeguarding lead for the service.
 The provider had safeguarding policies, protocols and contact details for the local statutory safeguarding team.
 Information was available on how to contact statutory agencies for further guidance if they had concerns about a patient's welfare.
 All staff understood their responsibilities and had received safeguarding training relevant to their role, for example the consultants were trained to safeguarding children level 3, and in safeguarding vulnerable adults. - The service did not see children regularly; however, they had systems in place to assure that an adult accompanying a child had parental authority when they attended. - The service worked with other agencies to support patients and protect them from neglect and abuse.
 Staff took steps to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The provider had recruitment procedures to ensure staff were suitable for the role and to protect the public.
 The provider carried out staff checks at the time of recruitment and on an ongoing basis where appropriate.
 We looked at staff recruitment files for clinical and non-clinical staff and saw appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, qualifications and registration with the appropriate professional body.
 The provider's policy was to request Disclosure and Barring Service (DBS) checks for all staff working in the service.
 DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable. - The service had professional indemnity insurance in place that protected the medical practitioners against claims such as medical malpractice or negligence. - Chaperone services were available on request; this information was displayed in the waiting area and consultation rooms.
 All staff had been provided with in-house chaperone training.
 The provider had a policy for all unaccompanied minors to have a chaperone present during consultations and treatments. - The provider had infection prevention and control policies and protocols in place and all staff had carried out infection prevention and control training.
-The provider carried out regular infection prevention and control (IPC) audits.
-The premises were clean and tidy.
+The provider carried out regular infection prevention and control (IPC) audits and the premises were clean and tidy.
+The provider had not actioned some of the recommendations following the IPC audits; the provider told us they were waiting for upcoming planned refurbishment to respond to these actions.
 During the COVID-19 pandemic the provider informed us that they maintained social distancing and provided the necessary Personal Protective Equipment for staff; they also provided COVID-19 vaccines for staff.
-The provider undertook regular handwashing audits for staff and regular audits to ascertain if patients attending their clinics had their temperature checked and were screened for COVID-19 on arrival. - We saw sharps bins in the consultation rooms were securely assembled and dated and were not over-filled.
+The provider undertook regular handwashing audits for staff. - We saw sharps bins in the consultation rooms were securely assembled and dated and were not over-filled.
 Staff had access to sharps injury policy which provided staff with quick access to information on the steps to be taken in the event of a sharps injury. - The provider ensured facilities and equipment were safe and equipment was maintained according to manufacturers' instructions.
 A cleaning schedule was in place and there were systems for safely and appropriately managing healthcare waste.